Skip to main content

 eksctl create cluster --name ${CLUSTER_NAME} --region ${REGION} --fargate

---fargate specifies that the cluster needs to run on fargate, and initially assigns 2 fargate nodes to us
+The --fargate flag specifies that the cluster should run on Fargate and initially assigns 2 Fargate nodes.

 fargate-ip-192.168.1.1.<aws-region>.compute.internal Ready <none> 1m v1.25